Gas van: Nazi Germany

 In August 1941, SS chief Heinrich Himmler attended a demonstration of a mass-shooting of Jews in Minsk that was arranged by Arthur Nebe, after which he vomited.
 Regaining his composure, Himmler decided that alternative murder techniques should be found.
-He ordered Nebe to explore more "convenient" ways of killing that were less stressful for the killers.
+He ordered Nebe to explore more "convenient" ways of killing, less stressful for the killers.
 Nebe decided to conduct his experiments by murdering Soviet mental patients, first with explosives near Minsk, and then with automobile exhaust at Mogilev.
 Nebe's experiments led to the development of the gas van.
 This vehicle had already been used in 1940 for the gassing of East Prussian and Pomeranian mental patients in the Soldau concentration camp.

 Gas vans were used, particularly at the Chełmno extermination camp, until gas chambers were developed as a more efficient method for murdering large numbers of people.
 Two types of gas vans were used by the Einsatzgruppen in the East.
 The Opel-Blitz, which weighed 3.5 tons, and the larger Saurerwagen, which weighed 7 tons.
 In Belgrade, the gas van was known as "Dušegupka" and in the occupied parts of the USSR similarly as "душегубка" (dushegubka, literally "soul killer" or "exterminator").
-The SS used the euphemisms Sonderwagen, Spezialwagen or S-wagen ("special vehicle") for the vans.
+The SS used the euphemisms Sonderwagen, Spezialwagen or S-Wagen ("special vehicle") for the vans.
 The gas vans were specifically designed to direct deadly exhaust fumes via metal pipes into the airtight cargo compartments, where the intended victims had been forcibly stuffed to capacity.
-In most cases the victims were suffocated and poisoned from carbon monoxide and other toxins in the exhaust as the vans were transporting them to fresh pits or ravines for mass burial.

-The use of gas vans had two disadvantages:

-It was slowsome victims took twenty minutes to die.

-It was not quietthe drivers could hear the victims' screams, which they found distracting and disturbing.
+When the gas was released, victims screamed and knocked on the walls, begging for the Germans to release them.
+After their deaths, their bodies were "thrown out blue, wet with sweat and urine, the legs covered with excrement and menstrual blood".
+These gruesome symptoms were one of the reasons why Rudolf Höss chose Zyklon B as the primary killing method for Jews.
+Ironically, Zyklon B inflicted similar symptoms.